 I identify myself quite simply as a 'researcher'.
 Someone who is driven by an innate and inexplicable curiosity to decode why we, as humans, behave the way we do.

-Over the past decade (almost), I have been a researcher in varied forms.
-A trends researcher, a market researcher and now, a UX researcher.
-But while each label came with a distinct context and perspective on decoding human behaviour, the essence of it has been the same: helping businesses better understand the people they design their products, services and experiences for.
+Over the past decade, I have been a trends researcher, consumer insights researcher and now a UX researcher.
+But moving past the labels, the essence of it has been helping businesses better understand the people they design their products, services and experiences for.

-This eclectic, unique and global exposure has only helped me have more perspective, and more sensitivity when decoding people, and working across cultures, business setups and multi-disciplinary teams.
+My eclectic, unique and global exposure has helped me have more perspective and cultural sensitivity when decoding people and working across sub-cultures, business setups, and multi-disciplinary teams.

-When not analysing people, I enjoy reading on the psychology of terrorism, browsing dog memes, and photographing quirky stuff.
+Off work, I enjoy reading about the psychology of terrorism, attempting to not kill my house plants, and photographing quirky stuff.